Connect with industry professionals around the globe – collaborate, share and network through #EFWeek, a 10-day event created especially for you.

 And You’re All Set!

-Once you’ve successfully signed on as a sponsor EFWeek will be including you in our marketing activities and platforms according to your package or offer.
+Once you’ve successfully signed on as a sponsor #EFWeek will be including you in our marketing activities and platforms according to your package or offer.

-You, in turn, will be able to promote your participation as an official sponsor for EFWeek via your platforms and channels as well!
+You, in turn, will be able to promote your participation as an official sponsor for #EFWeek via your platforms and channels as well!

 A movement connecting independent professionals across Europe

-about the European Freelancers Movement.
+About the European Freelancers Movement.

 The number of people working for and by themselves continues to grow.
 There are now an estimated 11 million independent professionals in Europe, making up 5% of the total workforce.
 Independent Professionals better known as "Freelancers", are people working in the service sector who are self employed and do not have any employees.
 The growth of Freelancing is challenging the traditional way of work, as well as the social structures around it.
-Government aren't sure how to treat freelancers and often ignores or penalizes them.
-As a result, in many different countries, organizations have emerged representing freelancers, raising their concerns, and building solutions to improve freelancers' working conditions.
+Government aren't sure how to treat freelancers and often ignores or penalises them.
+As a result, in many different countries, organisations have emerged representing freelancers, raising their concerns, and building solutions to improve freelancers' working conditions.

 About the Movement